jithinofficials-sketch/TEST/README.md

 The frontend `planDetails` can keep its current UI fields, but those fields are display-only.

+## Partner Pro annual contract

+Partner merchants currently get a server-side Pro annual override in `pages/api/v1/billing/initSubscription.js`: standard Pro annual can become partner Pro annual when `partnerData` exists, except for merchants already on the legacy partner annual plan `bucks_premium_65`.

+Keep that runtime behavior.
+The frontend can keep sending `planId: "pro-annual"` when the merchant clicks the displayed Pro annual card. `initSubscription.js` must canonicalize that to `pro-annual-partner` when `partnerData` exists and `userRecord.bucks_plan !== "bucks_premium_65"`.
+This keeps Shopify approval aligned with the displayed partner price.

+## Coupon contract

+The browser sends the coupon code only.
+It does not decide the discounted amount.
+The server validates coupons against the resolved catalog plan.

+`validateCoupon()` currently expects the Bucks plan ID `bucks_premium_pro`, not the catalog ID `pro-monthly`.
+Keep that behavior for the minimal fix: call `validateCoupon(plan.bucksPlan, couponCode, validCoupon)`.
+Only plans with `couponEligible: true` can receive a coupon override.

 ## Trial policy

 Trial days must be resolved server side.
 The browser must not send trial days.